quinnj/Sublime-IJulia/README.md

 #### Sublime-IJulia Installation
+The Sublime-IJulia project requires Sublime Text 3 with build version > 3019.
+You can get the latest version [here](http://www.sublimetext.com/3).

 1. Within Sublime Text 3, install the Package Control package from [here](https://sublime.wbond.net/installation)
 2. With Package Control successfully installed, run `Ctrl+Shift+p` (`Cmd+Shift+p` on OSX) to open the Sublime command pallette and start typing "Install Package", then select "Package Control: Install Package".
 3. From the list of packages that are then shown, start typing "IJulia" and then select the "IJulia" package.
 This installs the IJulia package into your Sublime packages directory.